omran95/chatroom/README.md

 - Pub/Sub using Kafka.
 - Persist messages and rooms in Cassandra, A highly available and scalable NoSQL Database with tunable consistency.
 - Protect create room API with distributed rate limiter using Token-Bucket Algorithm with Redis.
-- Broadcasting seen, typing, join, and leave to all room members.
+- Broadcasting seen, typing, join, and leave events to all room members.